Completing the Beneficial Ownership Information Form: Step by Step

 How to Complete the Beneficial Ownership Information Form

-FinCEN offers you two primary methods to file your BOI report: filing online or uploading a completed PDF version of the BOIR form.
+FinCEN offers two primary methods for filing your BOI report: filing online or uploading a completed PDF version of the BOIR form.
 We’ll walk you through how to complete each version.

 Recommended: FinCEN definition